bgbutler/TimeSeriesModule/README.md

 # TimeSeriesModule
 Functions to perform SARIMAX time series modeling in Python.

-The functions consist of the following:
+The functions consist of the following functions:

 1. adf: testing for Augmented Dickey-Fuller testing for stationarity
 2. durbin_watson_stat: create the Durbin-Watson statistic to evaluate the fit of the model to the series and check the amount of autocorrelation to be removed